Large Bakery Size Pistachio Cookies

 few drops of green food coloring (optional)

-- Mix flour, baking powder and salt: set aside.
+- Mix flour, baking powder, and salt: set aside.

 - Stir in marshmallows.

-- Place in the refrigerator 30 minutes.
+- Place in the refrigerator for 30 minutes.

 - Bake 10-12 minutes.

-- Place in the refrigerator 1 hour.
+- Place in the refrigerator for 1 hour.

-MORE PISTACHIO RECIPE IDEAS
+MORE PISTACHIO DESSERTS

 Good Ingredients Matter